KariVargr/DeltaStick/README.md

 (3) TA7291SG
 You will need to find something simalure. once i have time to find a replacment this will be udpated.
+(Option to Replace this with L298N Motor Driver, 2 to 3 of these will work)

 (3) 10K Resistors
 (3) 1k Resistors